Lido - Liquid Staking for ETH

 Security & Risk Management

-- Open Source: core code is publicly available for community review.
+- Open Source: Core code is publicly available on GitHub for community review, enabling independent verification of protocol logic and security assumptions.

 Risks to Consider